LogtalkDotOrg/logtalk3/manuals/_sources/userman/debugging.rst.txt

 ``<`` — write depth
-   sets the write term depth (set to ``0`` to reset) ``*`` — add adds a context spy point for the current goal
-``/`` — remove
-   removes a context spy point for the current goal ``+`` — add adds a predicate spy point for the current goal ``-`` — remove removes a predicate spy point for the current goal ``#`` — add adds an unconditional breakpoint for the current clause ``|`` — remove removes an unconditional breakpoint for the current clause ``h`` — condensed help prints list of command options
+   sets the write term depth (set to ``0`` to reset) ``*`` — add adds a context breakpoint for the current goal ``/`` — remove removes a context breakpoint for the current goal ``+`` — add adds a predicate breakpoint for the current goal ``-`` — remove removes a predicate breakpoint for the current goal ``#`` — add adds a breakpoint for the current clause
+``|`` — remove
+   removes a breakpoint for the current clause
+``h`` — condensed help
+   prints list of command options
 ``?`` — extended help